pulumi/docs/content/blog/platform-engineering-cncf-maturity-model/index.md

 # for details, and please remove these comments before submitting for review.
 ---

-Cool stuff about the meetup.
-Working in progress
+The Platform Engineering & DevOps in-person meetups launched in Berlin with two great speakers.
+This blog article is an overview of Dominik Kress's talk, “What the Heck is the CNCF Platform Working Group?
+Answers from a Member!” where he discussed Cloud Native Platforms, The Platform Maturity Model, and approaching Platforms as Products.
+Learn more about platform engineering and join the conversation on how to get involved with the CNCF Platform Working Group.
+And make sure to check [Platform Engineering & DevOps Series](https://info.pulumi.com/platform-engineering-devops-series) to attend a meetup near you.

 <!--more-->

 ## On this platform engineering article:

-- Connect dots here

-## CNCF Platform Working Group

-Within the CNCF, the Platform Working Group is a collaborative effort focused on the critical topic of cloud native platforms.
-As a member of this working group, I have the privilege of sharing insights and experiences from our discussions.

-The Platform Working Group is part of the CNCF's App Delivery Technical Advisory Group, which also includes initiatives around sustainability, runtime, observability, and security.
-The working group is open to anyone interested in contributing to the conversation around cloud native platforms, and its members come from a diverse range of backgrounds, including product managers, engineers, and industry experts.
+- What is a Platform?
+- Defining Cloud Native Platforms
+- The Platform Maturity Model: Charting the Path to Success
+- Platforms as Products: Driving Success
+- Frequently Asked Questions

 {{< youtube "NUPK5CCm6XA?rel=0" >}}

+## What is a Platform?

+A platform for cloud-native computing is an integrated collection of capabilities designed to meet the needs of its users.
+It serves as a cross-cutting layer, ensuring a consistent experience in integrating and managing services and capabilities for various applications and use cases.
+A good platform provides consistent user experiences through portals, project templates, and self-service APIs.

+[Atlassian](https://www.pulumi.com/case-studies/atlassian/) describes platform teams as creators of capabilities used by multiple product teams, reducing their overhead and cognitive load.
+Martin Fowler and Evan Bottcher define a digital platform as a foundation of self-service APIs, tools, services, and support arranged as an internal product.
+These platforms enable autonomous teams to deliver features faster with less coordination.

+The specific capabilities of a platform are tailored to the needs of its stakeholders and users.
+While platform teams provide these capabilities, they do not always implement them directly.
+Managed service providers or dedicated internal teams can maintain the underlying implementations, ensuring consistency across the organization.
+Platforms are tailored to an enterprise’s internal users and are particularly relevant for cloud-native architectures, separating supporting capabilities from application-specific logic.

 ## Defining Cloud Native Platforms

-The fundamental question is at the core of the Platform Working Group's efforts: "What exactly is a cloud-native platform, and why do organizations need one?"

-To address this, the working group has produced a comprehensive white paper that delves into the definition and value of cloud native platforms.
-The key takeaway is that a cloud-native platform is not just a collection of tools or technologies but a strategic business initiative enabling organizations to deliver value more efficiently and effectively.
+The core of the discussion is: "What exactly is a cloud-native platform, and why do organizations need one?"
+A cloud-native platform is a strategic business initiative that enables organizations to deliver value more efficiently and effectively.
+It is characterized by:

-The white paper outlines several key characteristics of a successful cloud-native platform:

 - Vendor-neutrality: A cloud-native platform should be open and agnostic, allowing organizations to leverage a wide range of technologies and services without being locked into a single vendor.
 - Scalability and flexibility: The platform should be designed to accommodate the growing and changing needs of the organization, with the ability to add or remove components as required easily.